 Parking in Pula isn't that easy to find during the summer, especially if you try to find a free parking spot.

-However, at least paid parking in Pula, isn't that badly organised, and from our experience, you should be able to find your spot no matter what.
+However, at least paid parking in Pula, isn't that badly organized, and from our experience, you should be able to find your spot no matter what.

 From June, 1 to September, 30, the parking charges apply 7 days a week, from 7 am to 10 pm.
 For the rest of the year, parking charges apply from Monday to Saturday, from 7 am to 8 pm; while on Sunday and public holidays parking is free.

 Parking costs from 4 Kn (0,5 €) to 15 Kn (2 €) per hour depending on the zone.
-You can pay majority of parking lots with coins, or sending sms to designated phone number.
-You send your full registration (without spaces) to the following phone numbers: 708521 for Zone 1, 708522 for Zone 2, ‘08523 for Zone 3.
+At the majority of parking lots you can pay with coins, or sending SMS to the designated phone numbers.
+You send your full registration (without spaces) to the following phone numbers: 708521 for Zone 1, 708522 for Zone 2, 708523 for Zone 3.

-Just below town's amphitheater, at the waterfront, there is a huge parking with 200 parking spaces.
-It is convenient to park your car there if you are visiting Pula for couple of hours.
-Amphitheater is just above, 2 minutes walk, and other historical sites are within 10 minutes walk from the parking.
+Just below the town's amphitheater, at the waterfront, there is huge parking with 200 parking spaces.
+It is convenient to park your car there if you are visiting Pula for a couple of hours.
+The amphitheater is just above, 2 minutes walk, and other historical sites are within 10 minutes walk from the parking.

 You can find all Pula's parking lots at the following website.